awslabs/aws-lambda-rust-runtime/lambda-extension/README.md

 ### Simple extension

-The code below creates a simple extension that's registered to every `INVOKE` and `SHUTDOWN` events, and logs them in CloudWatch.
+The code below creates a simple extension that's registered to every `INVOKE` and `SHUTDOWN` events.

 ```rust,no_run
 use lambda_extension::{service_fn, Error, LambdaEvent, NextEvent};